-Posted in Administrative Remedies, Affordable Care Act, Alleged Overpayment, Appealing Adverse Decisions, Audits, CMS, Federal Government, Federal Law, Federal Medical Assistance Percentage, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicaid Providers, Medicare, Medicare Administrative Contractor, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, North Carolina, Obamacare, Office of Medicare Hearings and Appeals, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment
+Posted in Administrative Remedies, Affordable Care Act, Alleged Overpayment, CMS, Federal Government, Federal Law, Federal Medical Assistance Percentage, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicaid Providers, Medicare, Medicare Administrative Contractor, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, North Carolina, Obamacare, Office of Medicare Hearings and Appeals, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment

 Tags: Administrative Law Judge, Centers for Medicare and Medicaid Services, Exceptions to Overpayments, fraud waste abuse, Health care, Judicial Review, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medical Necessity, Medicare, Medicare Appeals, Medicare overpayments, Prime Healthcare, Section 1870, Section 1879, Social Security Act, Stare decisis, Tentative Notices of Overpayment